california-reconnect-hero-photo-cropped

 Four million Californians ages 25 to 54 have a high school diploma and some college credit but never completed an associate’s or bachelor’s degree.1 What’s more, the Public Policy Institute of California notes that by 2030, 40% of all jobs will require at least a bachelor’s degree2 — and the state is on a course to fall 1.1 million college degrees short of that goal.3 When you consider that employers are already struggling to fill hundreds of thousands of skilled and professional positions requiring credentials and degrees, the need for change is urgent.

 Several nonprofit organizations are combining forces to help former California students return to college to complete their credentials.
-InsideTrack, the Institute for Higher Education Policy and ProjectAttain! are seeking funding for a three-year demonstration project that will support the re-enrollment of thousands of former California students, putting them on a path to program completion, improved employment opportunities, and upward economic mobility.
+InsideTrack and the Institute for Higher Education Policy have launched a three-year demonstration project to support the re-enrollment of thousands of former California students, putting them on a path to program completion, improved employment opportunities, and upward economic mobility.

-The success of this project will be driven by four key strategies:
+The success of this project is driven by four key strategies:

 re-enrollment-support-icon